ronaldbosma/blog/content/blog/cleaning-up-your-test-data-builders.md

 ### Rename methods to improve flow

 The next step is to improve the flow of the code.
-I've renamed `WithName` to `Called` and `WithAddress` to `LivingAt`.
+In the `PersonBuilder` I've renamed `WithName` to `Called` and `WithAddress` to `LivingAt`.
 Making the code read more like a normal sentence.

 ```csharp
 Person sherlock = A.Man.Called("Sherlock Holmes")